mcsee/Software-Design-Articles/Articles/Artificial Intelligence/GPT-3 Training Programmers for the Present (and the Future)/readme.md

 We do not know for sure what the path of machine automation will be, but we can predict that the most creative and engineering part of our profession should be one of the last bastions to fall before automation.

-The next generation of software developers will have to focus their skills on design, modeling the real world, and creating abstractions that evolve along with the problem domain to avoid building obsolete and legacy software (19).
+The next generation of software developers will have to focus their skills on design, modeling the real-world, and creating abstractions that evolve along with the problem domain to avoid building obsolete and legacy software (19).

 This strategic approach is not limited only to development careers.
 In data science there are similar problems: data scientists focused on optimizing existing algorithms instead of training generalist professionals, able to understand the academic and commercial problems of our country with a battery of solutions and good criteria to determine which to choose in each situation.
 They should be trained to model the real problem and evaluate different possible solutions.